Close Menu

 • They appear as “owned” permanently

-This is especially common in indie games published by the same publisher, which are grouped over time to add more value to the packs.
+This is especially common in independent games published by the same publisher, which over time are grouped to give more value to the packs.

 What to do if you see “unknown” games in your account